 I will be updating this post regularly with travel updates due to coronavirus, so bookmark it and make it your go-to post for the latest travel information.
-If you have queries in relation to airline refunds and vouchers, these posts might also be of interest:
+If you have queries in relation to airline refunds and vouchers or the EU traffic light system, these posts might also be of interest:

 Ireland has adopted the EU ‘traffic light’ system for travel, which provides for regions across the EU to be categorised as green, orange, red or grey, on the basis of the risk levels associated with COVID-19.
 A combined indicator map will be published each week by the European Centre for Disease Prevention and Control (ECDC), based on agreed criteria, including the 14-day cumulative incidence rate, testing rate and testing positivity rates.

 The categorisation of ‘regions’ instead of ‘countries’ is significant, as popular hot spots such as the Canary Islands has seen significantly lower incidence rates than the rest of Spain.
-Arrivals from other countries outside Europe including USA and Canada will be treated in the same way as Red countries, and it is possible to reduce quarantine times by obtaining pre or post departure tests, which must be arranged and paid for privately.
+Arrivals from other countries outside Europe including USA and Canada will be treated in the same way as Red countries, and it is possible to reduce quarantine times by obtaining a post departure tests five days after arrival, which must be arranged and paid for privately.